 If you are not a candidate for dental implant surgery or you are comfortable with removable teeth, we recommend that you try either full or partial dentures.
 Dentures also are designed to function like real teeth and can help you regain confidence in your smile.

 If treated with care and proper oral hygiene habits are practiced, dental implants can last decades.
 Continue to floss and brush daily to prevent plaque and tartar buildup.

 A dental crown is essentially a cap for a damaged tooth.
 The crown covers the entire visible portion of your tooth above the gum line.
-Our dentists will often recommend porcelain crowns for teeth that are fragile, broken, or discolored.
+Our dentists will often recommend for teeth that are fragile, broken, or discolored.

 At your first appointment, our dentists will remove enough enamel to allow the dental crown to fit over the tooth.
 They will then take impressions of your teeth to send to the dental lab.

 It will take a few weeks to craft the dental crown so a temporary crown will be placed in the meantime.
 This ensures that your teeth and gums will be protected while you wait.
 When the permanent crown is ready, it will be cemented in place.

 A dental crown may be necessary for a multitude of reasons.
 Those include: